Pshy0/pshy_merge/README.md

 If several modules use the keyboard and mouse, they may obviously conflict.
 This cannot be fixed yet.

-If a module calls an event itself (unfortunately this is frequent), then this event will be raised to all modules, including the ones not expecting it.
+If a module calls an event itself, then it will be raised in all modules (except if done before `eventInit`).
-Avoid calling an event yourself after initialization, unless your REALY want all modules to receive the event.
+Avoid calling an event yourself, unless your REALY want all modules to receive the event.
-For instance, if you call `eventNewPlayer()` yourself, then all modules will receive this call.
-If several modules do so, then the event will be called that many times.
-This is probably not what you want.
-You should instead call a function (for instance `local function TouchPlayer(player_name)`) from `eventNewGame`, and for each player, from `eventInit` (or at the end of your code).
-The same goes for all events.
+If you want to run some code from more than a single event, you may put this code into its own function and call it instead of calling the event.